marksantander/Module-10/README.md

 This Node.js command-line application takes in user input to generate a logo and save it as an SVG file.

-Dependancy: NPM SVG.JS, NPM inquirer, NPM Jest
+Dependancy: NPM SVG.JS, NPM inquirer, NPM Jest, NPM svg-to-png

 The application will prompt you for the following information: